 Sequential.
 Prerequisite: Appropriate background is three semesters of calculus or equivalent.
 Elementary combinatorial probability theory, probability distributions, mathematical expectation, functions of random variables, sampling distributions, point and interval estimation, tests of hypotheses, regression and correlation, introduction to experimental designs.
+May not be used to meet graduate major requirements in statistics.

-STATISTICAL METHODS 560
+STATISTICAL METHODS

 Application of statistical methods to the social sciences including description statistics, probability distributions, statistical inference (parametric, nonparametric), categorical data analysis, linear regression, correlation, computer applications.
-May not be used to meet Mathematical Sciences degree requirements.
+May not be used to meet graduate major rerequisite: Appropriate background is two semesters of calculus or equivalent.
+Applications of statistical theory to natural and physical sciences and engineering, including probability distributions, interval estimation, hypotheses testing (parametric and nonparametric), and simple linear regression and correlation.
+May not be used to meet graduate major requirements in statistics.

-APPLIED STATISTICS
+APPLIED STATISTICS 561